okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **GenerateIdentityProviderSigningKey**
 > JsonWebKey GenerateIdentityProviderSigningKey (string idpId, int validityYears)

-Generate New IdP Signing Key Credential
+Generate a new Signing Credential Key

 Generates a new X.509 certificate for an IdP signing key credential to be used for signing assertions sent to the IdP